plinck/WordGuessClass/README.md

 ## Overview

 This is a simple node command line Word Guess game using classes and objects.
 I allow the user to guess another word without leavig the program as well.
 I dont count against guess if the letter was already guessed so count does not go down for repeat guess.
+In addition, I *give* the user special characters and numbers - tey only have to guess letters so if there are special characters or numbers in a word, I provide those for the user.

 ### Screen Shots